cap-js/docs/advanced/fiori.md

 annotate MyService.MyEntity with @Common.SideEffects #alwaysFetchMessages: null;
 ```

-To enable this feature, CAP adds additional elements to your draft-enabled entities and [`DraftAdministrativeData`](/guides/security/data-protection-privacy#dpp-cap) to store and serve the state messages.
+For this feature to work correctly, CAP adds additional elements to your draft-enabled entities and [`DraftAdministrativeData`](/guides/security/data-protection-privacy#dpp-cap) to store and serve the state messages.
 CAP runtimes persist (error) messages for draft-enabled entities.

 ::: warning Requires Schema Update
 This feature initiates a database schema update, as it adds an additional element to `DraftAdministrativeData`.